Graph-X/davscan/README.md

 **Unicode Auth Bypass** - Works using GET haven't added PROPFIND yet.
 Not fully tested so double check the work.

+**Exclusion of DoS exploit results** - placeholder for this in the args, just haven't built it out yet. (not fully tested though)

 ## What doesn't work:

 **Authentication** - I've started this, but it's not finished yet.
 I'll get to it when I actually need it.

 **X header fingerprinting** - It's in there, but isn't working right.
 Need to debug this.

-**Exclusion of DoS exploit results** - placeholder for this in the args, just haven't built it out yet.

 **Probably a lot more that I haven't tested yet.**